1er signes ménopause

 Fat redistribution to the abdomen

-My favorite jeans don’t fit anymore, I feel bloated.
+My favourite jeans don’t fit me anymore, I feel bloated.

 Pain during intercourse, vaginal dryness